Atlanta Rhythm Section (album)

-Atlanta Rhythm Section is the 1972 first album by the American Southern rock band Atlanta Rhythm Section.
+Atlanta Rhythm Section is the debut album by the American Southern rock band Atlanta Rhythm Section, released in January 1972.
 It was released on the Decca label, DL-75265.
 It was produced by Buddy Buie, and is currently the group's only album to feature original lead vocalist Rodney Justo.

 The album was re-released in 1977 as a double album with Back Up Against the Wall, by the MCA label, MCA-24114.